 Now, in order to build and maintain a comprehensive world model, we explicitly include some monitoring and information gathering actions in the operational layer of each platoon agent (regardless of its type).
-These activities usually become active when no tasks of higher priority have been received from the centre, or when a new simulation run has just started.
+These activities usually become active when no tasks of higher priority is available, or when a new simulation run has just started.
 In particular, at the beginning of a run, all agents start by searching the map.
 This means going into every building that is not known.
 In so doing, agents can make use of a number of cues available to them in order to enhance the search for a victim or fires.
 For example, if an agent hears a victim calling for help and if it has never been heard before, the agent needs to search all buildings that are within its hearing distance.
-Also, by partitioning the map using the k-means clustering algorithm, we ensure that agents search an equitable and disjoint part of the map.
+Also, generally, agents will search the closest as-yet unsearched building, but when several agents are close to each other, they consider only buildings in a precomputed individual partition of the map.
+This is to avoid causing agents to select the same buildings to search.